 - Painless swelling of the neck, underarm, groin, or any other lymph node area

-- Unexplained weight loss
+- Weight loss

-You will be asked about your child’s symptoms and medical history.
+You will be asked about your child’s symptoms and health history.
 A physical exam will be done.
-It will include an exam of the lymph nodes.
+It will focus on the lymph nodes.

-Your child's bodily fluids and tissues may be tested.
+Fluid and tissue samples may be taken to look for signs of cancer.
 This can be done with:

 - Lymph node biopsy

-- Bone marrow aspiration and biopsy
+- Bone marrow biopsy

 Your child's body structures may need to be viewed.
 This can be done with: